The problem: remote work makes it dramatically harder to socialize with your teammates.

 Games encourage active attention

 One very powerful aspect of an online game is that it generally requires all participants to pay attention or risk losing or being called out.
-Playing a game on on Slides With Friends or even a slack-based platform like Springworks Trivia is going to have all participants actively engaged.
+Playing a game on Slides With Friends or similar platform is going to have all participants actively engaged.
 The active attention of a game environment is in direct contrast with many zoom meetings where half of the audience could be in a different tab while you're talking.

 As you might imagine from real-world conversations, paying active attention is a prerequisite for building real relationships and bonds, and games are an excellent tool for creating an environment that's ripe for team building.